contact@praximwellbeing.consulting tim_halls1

 We were too young to stand-up to our father and his nuanced and controlling ways.
 We looked instead to a new beginning as a family - to live with dignity and without fear.

 Later in life I learnt my father was the splitting image of his father and his misdemeanours that defined him.
-I sought counselling to ensure I was never to be like him, disrespectful to those that loved him when under the influence, and at other times because of his insecurities.
+I sought counselling to ensure I was never to be like him, disrespectful to those that loved him when under the influence, and at other times because of his insecurities related to his own upbringing.

 Tim Halls